inikishev/beat-manipulator/README.md

-## dpe's beat manipulator
 Advanced beat swapping powered by [madmom](https://github.com/CPJKU/madmom)

+# Requirements
+- tested on python 3.7, 3.8, 3.9.
+Will probably work on higher versions, however I couldn't install madmom on them.
+- packages: `numpy`, `madmom`, `ffmpeg-python`, `soundfile`, `pedalboard`.
+- if you get file not found error, put ffmpeg.exe next to your .py file - https://github.com/BtbN/FFmpeg-Builds/releases/latest/download/ffmpeg-master-latest-win64-gpl.zip

+Quick commands to install those packages at the bottom.

 # Basic how to use
 BeatManipulator.py is the only file you need.
-Put it next to your .py file so that you can import it (if it errors also put ffmpeg.exe next to it).
+Put it next to your .py file so that you can import it.
 Copy the following into your .py:
 ```
 import BeatManipulator as bm
 song=bm.song() # open a song